dowrite/rtkali/README.md

     cd rtkali
     vagrant up
     ```
+### 4. Troubleshoot VM Provisioning
+The first time `vagrant up` is run, the VM is created and `vagrant provision` is automatically run.
+However, this step is most problematic since we're installing many tools.
+  - If provisioning fails/stalls
-    - If `vagrant up` fails/stalls at any point after creating the VM, reboot the VM and run `vagrant provision` to re-provision the VM.
+    - Reboot the VM and run `vagrant provision` to re-provision the VM
+  - If errors continue, force a new download of the `kalilinux/rolling` box:
+    ```
+    vagrant box remove kalilinux/rolling
+    vagrant up
+    ```

-### 4. Run setup script in RTKali VM
+### 5. Run setup script in RTKali VM
   - Login to rtkali (default creds: vagrant/vagrant)
   - Launch Terminal
   - Follow on-screen prompts